suzuna08/Map-app/IMPLEMENTATION.md

 The endpoint validates context tag IDs before applying them:
 1. Queries the `tags` table to confirm each ID belongs to the current user and has `source: 'user'` (prevents linking to other users' tags or system tags)
-2. Checks `place_tags` for existing links to avoid duplicates
-3. Inserts only the missing tag links
+2. Uses a single `.upsert()` with `onConflict: 'place_id,tag_id'` and `ignoreDuplicates: true` to link all valid tags in one round-trip, skipping any that already exist
-4. Returns the count of newly applied tags
+3. Returns the count of newly applied tags

 ### Toast Feedback